 Tips For Ordering at Sonic

 Sonic can be a fun place to eat at, which is one of the reasons why it’s so popular.
-There aren’t many restaurants that bring your food to your car and encourage you to eat inside.
+There aren’t many restaurants that bring your food to your car and encourage you to eat in the driver’s seat.

 Despite the fun atmosphere, we recommend passing on Sonic and eating at home whenever you can.
 Or at least prepare your food at home and take it with you throughout the day.

 This is because it’s hard to eat out on the ketogenic diet.
-There are sneaky food additives and ingredients all over the place, and your best defense against them is to buy organic food at the grocery store and prepare it at home.
+There are sneaky food additives and ingredients hiding in your food, and your best defense against them is to buy organic food at the grocery store and prepare it at home.

 We encourage you to find a better place to eat than Sonic.
 If you do find yourself here for a meal, follow these tips to keep it low-carb.